 Egypt becomes a Roman Province.
 To ensure rule and order amongst the Egyptians the Romans continued to worship Egyptian gods and follow traditions such as mummification of bodies.
 The Romans used Egypt as a trading post and set up the fortress of BABYLON IN EGYPT (built around 98 AD) along the banks of the Nile in the area that is today referred to as COPTIC CAIRO.
 Babylon had always been a stronghold for Christianity and it is estimated that more than 20 churches once stood in the area.
 The narrow cobbled alleyways and tall stone walls make the area very similar to old Jerusalem.
 When the Jews were exiled from the Holy Land around 70 BC many found refuge in this area.
 This area has 2 main entrances.
 A sunken staircase with 2 ROMAN TOWERS from the western part of Babylon, gives access to several Churches and the Synagogue.
 The Nile would have lapped right up to the edge of the fortress.
 The main entrance leads to the HANGING CHURCH and the Coptic Museum.
 This area has been hurt by the annual Nile floods, the raising of the Nile caused by the Aswan Dam and the 1992 earthquake.
 The Hanging Church, dedicated to the Virgin Mary, was built on top of the Babylon Water gate.
 The interior of the 7th-9th century has been renovated many times over the centuries.
 Inside are 13 pillars representing Christ and his disciples (with one darker one representing Judas).
 In the baptistry off to the right the water gate and one of the gates, twin towers can be seen through a cut panel on the floor.
 The Greek Orthodox MONASTERY and CHURCH OF ST GEORGE (Mar Girgis- the dragon slayer) is one of the most popular Saints amongst Egyptian Christians.
 He was a Palestinian conscript in the Roman Army who was executed in 303 AD for resisting the Roman Emperor Diocletian's decree forbidding the practice of Christianity.
 This church was rebuilt in 1909 but there has been a Church dedicated to him on or near this area since the 10th century.
 The CONVENT OF ST GEORGE dates back to the 15th Century and is currently closed to the public and inhabited by nuns.
 You can step into the chapel and the main hall where you enter a small room still used for chain wrapping rituals that are told symbolize the torture of St George by the Romans.
 The CHURCH OF ST BARBARA, who was beaten to death by her father for trying to convert him to Christianity.
 Beside that is the BEN EZRA SYNAGOGUE, the oldest known in Egypt and dates back to the 9th-12th Century but occupies the shell of a 4th-8th Century Christian Church.
 The church was destroyed and the site was given to a Jerusalem Rabbi named BEN EZRA.
 Repairs in the early 1900s found hundreds of Hebrew documents.
 The adjacent spring is supposed to mark the place where Moses was found in the reeds by the pharaoh's daughter and were Mary drew the water to wash the baby Jesus.
 The CHURCH OF ST SERGIUS is the oldest know church inside the Roman walls.
 The pillars date back to the 3rd or 4th Century but the earliest known written reference is dated in the 9th century.
 It is said the Church is built over a cave that housed Joseph, Mary and the baby Jesus when they fled Israel to escape King Herod.
 The cave is flooded but can be seen by going down the stairs beside the altar.
 The holy family fled to Egypt to escape King Herod's massacre.
 The family also travelled to the southern town of ASYOUT.
 Also in that city is the CONVENT OF THE HOLY VIRGIN, built into a cliff above the valley and close to a cave where Coptic Christians believe that the holy family sought refuge

-Severasl important Roman burial sites were discovered in Alexandria in the early 1900s.
+KOM ESH-SHUGAFASeveral important Roman burial sites were discovered in Alexandria in the early 1900s.
 The discovery of one was made when a boy on his donkey fell through the road into the burial area and landed about 35 meters below.
 The catacombs of KOM ESH-SHUGAFA consist of 3 layers and is decorated in a mixture of Egyptian, Greek and Roman styles.
 The catacombs are reached by a spiral staircase encircling a shaft that was used to lower the bodies for burial.
 The first level consists of a large banquet hall for people to gather and pay their last respects.
 The second level consists of burial chambers.
-The lowest level is in danger of being flooded by ground water.
+The lowest level is also usual for burial and in danger of being flooded by ground water.
 There are many pathways that lead to smaller chambers that stored the bodies.

-zclose to the above, in 1964 an area that was used for garbage collection and Napolean's old barracks were being torn down to make way for an apartment complex.
+KOM EL DIKAIn the early 1960s an area that was used for garbage collection and Napolean's old barracks were being torn down to make way for an apartment complex.
 However, they soon found lying under the barracks a Roman theatre and huge baths.
 The area is known as KOM EL DIKA.
 The seats are arranged in 13 rows and can accommodate about 800 people.

 297 POMPEY'S PILLAR